 Curb should be level.
 This is necessary for unit drain to function properly.
-Unit leveling tolerances are shown in Fig. 4.
+Unit leveling tolerances are show in Fig. 4.
 Refer to Accessory Roof Curb Installation Instructions for additional information as required.

 Install insulation, cant strips, roofing felt, and counter flashing as shown.
 Ductwork must be attached to curb and not to the unit.
-The accessory thru-the-base power and gas connection package must be installed before the unit is set on the roof curb.
+The accessory thru-the-base power package must be installed before the unit is set on the roof curb.